 Like any letter, a retirement letter should have all the important elements and look professional.
 You'll probably want to have one letter you use as a resignation and one that you might use to hand out to coworkers as an announcement.
-Here are some guidelines you can use for both kinds of letters:
+If you need help with downloading or editing any of these sample letters, read LTK's Guide to Adobe Printables.

 When writing your letter, keep it short and to the point.
 One page or less is all you need.
 Save the long message for your retirement speech.